Skip to main content

 Transparent pricing from $549 + GST per trust account

-We offer flat-fee pricing for New South Wales agencies starting at $549 + GST per trust account (plus $100+GST for additional control accounts).
-No surprise charges, covering the full audit examination and final NSW Fair Trading report preparation.
+We offer flat-fee pricing for New South Wales agencies starting at $549 + GST per trust account.
+Additional trust accounts and unusual scopes are confirmed before work starts.

 From $549 + GST per account